DOPD: A Dynamic PD-Disaggregation Architecture for Maximizing Goodput in LLM Inference Serving: Software Availability

-\begin{IEEEbiography}[{ }]{Junhan Liao} received his bachelor's degree in computer science and technology from Hunan University of Technology.
+The codes of DOPD have been open-sourced to \url{https://github.com/liao4s/DOPD} for research usage. \begin{IEEEbiography}[{ }]{Junhan Liao} received his bachelor's degree in computer science and technology from Hunan University of Technology.
 Currently, he is a master's student at Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences.
 His main research interests include large language models inference optimization and system management.

 \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Minxian Xu}

 (Senior Member, IEEE) is currently an Associate Professor at Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences.
 He received his PhD degree from the University of Melbourne in 2019.
 His research interests include resource scheduling and optimization in cloud computing.
 He has co-authored 80+ peer-reviewed papers published in prominent international journals and conferences.
 His PhD thesis was awarded the 2019 IEEE TCSC Outstanding Ph.D.
 Dissertation Award.
 He was also awarded the 2023 IEEE TCSC Award for Excellence (Early Career Award).